New York Indian Community Guide

 The lukewarm Chicken Tikka Masala was just about edible while Lamb Madras was a flavorless insult that arrived in a thin sauce.
 If any chillies had gone into the Lamb Madras it must have been only in the chef's imagination because we found no evidence of it.

-Even as staple an Indian fixture as Tandoori Chicken turned into a mishap at the inept hands of Dhabha's chefs (are they really chefs?).
+Even as staple an Indian fixture as Tandoori Chicken turned into a mishap at the inept hands of Dhaba's chefs (are they really chefs?).
 Cold, dry and unflavorful, it was perhaps the most untender Tandoori Chicken that ever touched our lips.
 Was the chicken marinated at all?

 In several decades of eating Dal Makhani, we've never encountered such an ignoble version of this vegetarian delight.
 For sure, there were the lentils but as for the onions, tomatoes, ginger and garlic they were most conspicuous by their absence.